-The Air Assault School, conducted at Fort Campbell, KY, is two weeks of mental and physical challenges.
+The Air Assault School is 10 days of mental and physical challenges.
 This school is designed to teach air assault skills and procedures, improve basic leadership skills, instill the Air Assault spirit, and award the Air Assault Badge.

 During the course you will face such challenges as:

-- Physical Training - PT is conducted daily.
-Distance runs of up to three miles are standard
+- Physical Training – PT is conducted daily.
+Distance runs of three miles are standard.

 - Rigging and Sling Loading – You will be taught and tested on how to prepare, rig, and inspect numerous pieces of Army equipment for helicopter transport